-The Commission's total net position decreased \$440.1 million and \$552.0 million for the fiscal years ended May 31, 2018 and 2017, respectively.
-The large decreases in net position in both fiscal years were largely due to the requirements of Act 44, Act 89 and the Amended Lease and Funding Agreement (Amended Funding Agreement) between the Commission and Pennsylvania Department of Transportation (PennDOT) and costs associated with the related debt.
+The Commission's total net position decreased \$603.5 million and \$440.1 million for the fiscal years ended May 31, 2019 and 2018, respectively.
+The large decreases in net position in both fiscal years were mostly due to the requirements of Act 44, Act 89 and the Amended Lease and Funding Agreement (Amended Funding Agreement) between the Commission and Pennsylvania Department of Transportation (PennDOT) and costs associated with the related debt.
 Please refer to Note 9, Commitments and Contingencies, of the financial statements and to the Events That Will Impact Financial Position section of this MD&A for additional information regarding Act 44, Act 89 and the Amended Funding Agreement between the Commission and PennDOT.
 See also Note 7, Debt, in reference to the related debt.
+Additionally, as stated in Note 2, the Commission implemented GASB Statement No. 75, which reduced net position by \$147.7 million.